Guna02826/Property-Management/Architecture/MVC-Architecture.md

     - Central audit log supports security reviews and troubleshooting without polluting business tables.
     - Scales well as more actions are added over time.
   - Where used:
-    - Written by controllers/services on key events (login, bid changes, lease sign, payment).
+    - Written by controllers/services on key events (login, bid changes, lease sign, payment, visit booking).
     - Read by admin tools and ops dashboards.

 ---